imagej/imagej.github.io/pages/Jython_Scripting_Examples.md

 #### Importing classes

-You can specify imports in Jython as follows:
+{% include ImportingClasses content="lang = Jython" %} You can specify
+imports in Jython as follows:

 ``` python
 from java.io import File